fleeshka/IntroAI/README.md

-# IntroAI 1^{st} Assignment — The Matrix
+# IntroAI 1<sup>st</sup> Assignment — The Matrix

-Introduction to Artificial Intelligence course, Fall 2024, Innopolis University A* and Backtracking algorithms realization to solve the pathfinding problem
+Introduction to Artificial Intelligence Course, Fall 2024, Innopolis University

+Implementation of A* and Backtracking algorithms to solve a pathfinding problem.